rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 ## Poseidon Hash

 Traditionally, SNARKs are defined over somewhat large prime fields, ill-suited for bit-level operation such as XOR.
 As such, many modern cryptographic hash functions, particularly SHA3, are not particularly well suited for use in many SNARK circuits.
-The Poseidon Hash specification aims to solve this.
+The Poseidon[@poseidon] Hash specification aims to solve this.
 The specification defines a cryptographic sponge construction, with the state permutation only consisting of native field operations.
-This makes use of poseidon in SNARKs much more efficient.
-The cryptographic sponge structure, is also particularly well suited for Fiat-Shamir, as messages from the prover to the verifier can be modelled with sponge absorbtion and challenge messages from the verifier to the prover can be modelled with sponge squeezing.
+This makes poseidon in SNARKs much more efficient.
+The cryptographic sponge structure, is also particularly well suited for Fiat-Shamir, as messages from the prover to the verifier can be modelled with sponge absorption and challenge messages from the verifier to the prover can be modelled with sponge squeezing.
 Poseidon is still a very new hash function though, and is not nearly as used and "battle-tested" as SHA3, so using it can pose a potential security risk compared to SHA3.